shenef/Boktai-Speedrunning/src/zoktai/any.md

     ></iframe>
 - You should reach **Lvl 12** after this fight.

-Once you gain control of Sabata, use ![][icon_power_nut] Power Nuts to drag the coffin back to San Miguel.
+Once you gain control of Sabata, pick up the coffin and leave the room through the ↙️ exit.
+Take two full steps, then use a ![][icon_power_nut] Power Nut to drag the coffin back to San Miguel.
+Use a second ![][icon_power_nut] Power Nut when your buff expires.

 ### <span class="purification">Django Purification</span>